rocketnia/mikkamon/notes/plot-arc-0.md

 1a - 2b: Early choice in episode 2.
 1a - 2c: Forced if Mick shows odd behavior to Marty or Bruce.

 All of these are forced depending on Mick's episode 2 behavior.
+(Each episode 2 has a battle Mick can take sides on.)
 2a - 3a
 2a - 3b
 2a - 3c